PavelSadovskii/PavelSadovskii/README.md

 ## I'm a Data Scientist!
 - 🔭 I've completed studying at [Yandex.Practicum], but I don't have any work experience
-- 🥅 2025 Goals: I want to find my first job in IT
+- 🥅 2025 Goals: I'm going to find my first job in IT
 - ⚡ Fun fact: I have a Polish surname, and I have been living in Poland for almost four year, but these are two unrelated facts